lapicidae/uikit_scope/README.md

 ## REX_UIKIT_SCOPE Variable

-This variable helps integrate UIkit-specific content into the REDAXO backend.
+This variable helps to display UIkit-specific content correctly in the REDAXO backend.

 ### Usage